 Why focus on the need for deeper understanding?

-Addressing this need is challenging.
+Improving one’s understanding is challenging.
 First, there are many issues that are desperately difficult to unravel.
 Second, it requires an unusual mix of know-hows.
 And very few have the appetite for this kind of work which sounds nebulous and can take a long time to bear fruit.
 But it is a good fit for Tiny Beam Fund.

 How do we address this need for deeper understanding?